This is a sponsored post on our budget kitchen renovation plans

 I wanted to share with you guys our current kitchen and our plans for its renovation.
 I’m always interested in these kind of posts and I thought you might enjoy a little peek at our house!

 It’s not quite to our taste, but when we first viewed the property we thought we could get away with a few relatively simple fixes.
-Removing the claustrophobic wall cabinets, painting the cabinet doors, re-tiling, and painting the walls and ceiling a light colour.
-As part of this budget renovation we thought that also replacing handles, the chipped laminated worktop, light fittings, and the sink and tap would go a long way to improving things a bit in there.
+Removing the claustrophobic wall cabinets.
+Painting the cabinet doors.
+Re-tiling.
+And painting the walls and ceiling a light colour.
+As part of this budget kitchen renovation we thought that also replacing handles, the chipped laminated worktop, light fittings, and the sink and tap would go a long way to improving things a bit in there.
 We hoped to spend maybe £600 tops on it and call it a day for the foreseeable future.

-Then we moved in:
+Then we moved in

 Please note really high random cupboard!
 We don’t know why either!

-Oh, and did I mention the previous owners took the cooker hood and splash back with them when they moved out?
+Oh, and did I mention the previous owners took the cooker hood and splashback with them when they moved out?
 Yes.
 They did.
 This was already gone when we viewed the house, so we were fully aware of this, but it still takes my breath away every day!

-That’s our little plug in oven there too.
+That’s our little plug-in oven there too.
 Total lifesaver!

-After nearly five months of living with our kitchen we’ve decided to bite the bullet and replace the whole thing.
+After nearly five months of living with our kitchen, we’ve decided to bite the bullet and replace the whole thing.
 I don’t think there’s any saving it – it’s in such bad condition.
 We’re also re-planning the layout to make better use of the space.
 I’m really looking forward to removing those wall mounted cupboards!

 While it’s exciting to renovate our kitchen, as it’s an unexpected expense we’re doing the whole thing on a really tight budget.
 Here are our budget kitchen renovation plans.

-We have quite a few left over white metro tiles from when we renovated our bathroom, so rather than buy a set of different tiles we’re just going to buy a couple of more boxes of the same tiles to save money.
+We have quite a few left over white metro tiles from when we renovated our bathroom.
+So rather than buy a set of different tiles we’re just going to buy a couple of more boxes of the same tiles to save money.